Lyce24/Reed_Mahjong/README.md

 socket.send(setVariable, JSON.stringify({
   'type': 'getVariable',
-  'result': 'variable', //* should be set by backend, put here now for testing 'room_id': `000`, //* should be set by backend, put here now for testing 'status': '202', //* should be set by backend, put here now for testing }));
+  'result_type': 'variable', //* should be set by backend, put here now for testing 'room_id': `000`, //* should be set by backend, put here now for testing 'status': '202', //* should be set by backend, put here now for testing }));